-- 72. Our draft decision for Stage One is to increase the opex allowance that applies to Transpower's price path for the 2020-21 disclosure year by \$[5.0] million.
-This would increase the total opex allowance under clause 29.1.6(a) of the Transpower IPP determination for the 2020-21 disclosure year from \$271.5 million to \$[276.5] million. - 73.
+- 74. Our decision for Stage One is to increase Transpower's opex allowance that applies to Transpower's price path for the 2020-21 disclosure year by \$5.0 million.
+This increases the total opex allowance under clause 29.1.6(a) of the Transpower IPP determination for the 2020-21 disclosure year from \$271.5 million to \$276.5 million. - 75.
 The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 are for fungible annual pools of operating expenditure.
-We propose that the first stage increase allowed for the TPM development opex would be additional to the original 2020-21 amount. - 74.
-Transpower has suggested that the additional expenditure allowance be shown as a separate pool of expenditure, which would effectively require us to create a new wash-up mechanism.
-In view of the low materiality of the amount involved, we do not consider the additional complexity of dealing with any expenditure variance through a new wash-up mechanism separately from the general pool of opex for 2020-21 is warranted. - 75.
-If we do not make an increase to the pooled opex allowance for 2020-21, the current revenue and expenditure wash-up mechanism in Schedule E of the Transpower IPP determination would treat any expenditure on the TPM as an overspend of opex, and would not allow Transpower to record it as a wash-up entry in its EV account, nor recover the amount as future revenue. - 76.
-The proposed opex allowance for 2020-21 for TPM development for the purposes of the price path is calculated on a comparable basis to the amount of \$271.5 million opex allowance provided for in clause 29.1.6(a) of the Transpower IPP determination.
-This calculation basis excludes operating lease payments capitalised in accordance with the Transpower Input Methodologies Determination 2010 [2012] NZCC 17, as amended and consolidated as at 29 January 2020 (Transpower IM). - 77.
-However, Transpower has confirmed to us that its actual opex for TPM development for the 2020-21 disclosure year of \$[5.0] million does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases.
-This means the opex is all proposed to be included in the updated opex allowance. - 78.
-The effect of making the proposed change to the original \$271.5 million forecast opex amount is that the updated opex allowance will be used in the wash-up building blocks calculation under clause 29 and Schedule E of the Transpower IPP determination for the 2020-21 disclosure year.
+The Stage 1 increase for the TPM development opex is additional to the original 2020-21 amount. - 76.
+If we had not made an increase to the pooled opex allowance for 2020-21, the current revenue and expenditure wash-up mechanism in Schedule E of the Transpower IPP determination would treat any expenditure on the TPM as an overspend of opex, and would not allow Transpower to record it as a wash-up entry in its EV account, nor recover the amount as future revenue. - 77.
+The opex allowance for 2020-21 for TPM development for the purposes of the price path is calculated on a comparable basis to the amount of \$271.5 million opex allowance provided for in clause 29.1.6(a) of the Transpower IPP determination.
+This calculation basis excludes operating lease payments capitalised in accordance with the Transpower Input Methodologies Determination 2010 [2012] NZCC 17, as amended and consolidated as at 29 January 2020 (Transpower IMs). - 78.
+However, Transpower has confirmed to us that its actual opex for TPM development for the 2020-21 disclosure year of \$5.0 million does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases.
+This means the opex is all included in the updated opex allowance. - 79.
+The effect of making the change to the original \$271.5 million forecast opex amount is that the updated opex allowance will be used in the wash-up building blocks calculation under clause 29 and Schedule E of the Transpower IPP determination for the 2020-21 disclosure year.

-- 79. As noted above, we would expect that Transpower's actual expenditure on the development of the TPM for the 2020-21 disclosure year would then be equal to, or be very close to, the amount we are adjusting the expenditure allowance by and no net wash-up amount would result from this additional expenditure. - 80.
-As Transpower's pricing for the 2020-21 pricing year was set based on the lower original opex allowance, the updated opex allowance would be expected to result in a wash-up variance amount that Transpower would enter into its EV account and be able to recover in future pricing years.
-We propose that any wash-up variance amount would be added to the EV account in the way we contemplated when we set the smoothed RCP3 price path in November 2019, which would allow Transpower to recover the expenditure in the RCP4 price path (Transpower's next individual price-quality path that will apply for the regulatory period after RCP3).
-This is described in the 2019 Reasons paper.28
+80. As Transpower's pricing for the 2020-21 pricing year was set based on the lower original opex allowance, the updated opex allowance will result in a wash-up variance amount that Transpower would enter into its EV account and be able to recover in future pricing years.
+Any wash-up variance amount would be added to the EV account in the way we contemplated when we set the smoothed RCP3 price path in November 2019, which would allow Transpower to recover the expenditure in the RCP4 price path (Transpower's next individual price-quality path that will apply for the regulatory period after RCP3).
+This is described in the 2019 Reasons paper.31

-Stage One proposed change #2: Increasing the 2020-21 'forecast opex' provided for in clause 33.2.1 of the IPP determination for the purposes of the IRIS calculation
+Stage One change #2: Increasing the 2020-21 'forecast opex' provided for in clause 33.2.1 of the IPP determination for the purposes of the IRIS calculation